Ovidiu Burcă: Politehnica Timișoara

 After his contract with the German side expired, Burcă signed a one-year contract with Politehnica Timișoara, returning to the Romanian first division after three years.
 He made his debut in a Europa League play-off game against Manchester City which ended in a 2–0 loss.
 He helped The White-Purples finish runner-up at the end of the 2010–11 season.

 Rapid București

 Burcă signed with Rapid București in June 2011.
 Under the guidance of coach Răzvan Lucescu, he helped the team eliminate Śląsk Wrocław with 4–2 on aggregate in the play-offs of the 2010–11 Europa League, reaching the group stage of the competition.
 He reached the 2012 Cupa României final, but he was not used by Lucescu in the 1–0 loss to Dinamo București.
-He made his last appearance in the Romanian first league on 19 November 2012 in Rapid's 2–1 home win against Gaz Metan Mediaș in which he received a red card, having a total of 156 matches with three goals in the competition, also totaling 17 games in European Cups (including two in the Intertoto Cup).
+He made his last appearance in the Romanian first league on 19 November 2012 in Rapid's 2–1 home win against Gaz Metan Mediaș in which he received a red card, totaling 156 matches with three goals in the competition and 17 games in European Cups (including two in the Intertoto Cup).